kalpesh5536/JavaScript-Dragon-Game/README.md

-This is my basic game which is developed using HTML, CSS and JavaScript check below  for the demo https://kalpesh5536.github.io/JavaScript-Dragon-Game/
+This is my basic game which is developed using HTML, CSS and JavaScript check below  for the Live demo https://kalpesh5536.github.io/JavaScript-Dragon-Game/